The Bankrate promise

 According to the IRS, there are several issues related to the benefits of business credit cards.
 These include how and when income is valued and how to identify “personal use benefits attributable to business (or official) expenditures versus those attributable to personal expenditures,” for which there are no official guidelines.

 As a result, the IRS “has not pursued a tax enforcement program with respect to promotional benefits such as frequent flyer miles.”

 The difference between awards and rewards

-For the most part, business expenses covered with your rewards credit card aren’t any different than if you had paid with a check or cash.
-However, there is one difference to be aware of if you use rewards to cover some of your business-related expenses.
+For the most part, paying business expenses with a credit card isn’t any different than if you had paid any other way, such as with a check or cash.
+However, some nuances come into play when you use credit card rewards to cover business purchases.

-Also, if you redeem rewards to cover a business-related purchase entirely, then you cannot deduct that expense on your taxes at all.
-Considering how valuable travel rewards can be, this is actually a fairly common occurrence.
-It’s not too difficult to earn enough airline miles to cover a flight entirely with miles or to pay for several nights at a top tier hotel or resort for a business stay.
-There’s a lot of value in redeeming your rewards for personal or business travel, however, so redeeming your points this way can still be a good deal.
+It’s not too difficult to earn enough airline miles to cover a flight entirely with miles or to pay for several nights at a top-tier hotel or resort for a business stay.
+Considering how valuable travel rewards can be, this is a fairly common occurrence.
+There’s a lot of value in redeeming your points for personal or business travel.